-- daily self-monitoring of glycaemia; - patient independently making decisions on the modification of the insulin dose and any additional doses, on the basis of the determined glycaemic value, energy requirements and physical activity; - precise definition of the target glycaemic value; - proper therapeutic and nutritional education and motivation of the patient; - possibility for the patient to quickly contact the treatment team; - in type 2 diabetes, subcutaneous infusion using a personal insulin pump is not a routine procedure.
+- use of rtCGM or isCGM/FGM or multiple blood glucose tests per day; - patient independently making decisions on the modification of the insulin dose and any additional doses, on the basis of the determined glycaemic value, energy requirements and physical activity;

+- precise definition of the target glycaemic value; - proper therapeutic and nutritional education and motivation of the patient; - possibility for the patient to quickly contact the treatment team; - in type 2 diabetes, subcutaneous infusion using a personal insulin pump is not a routine procedure.

 II.
-Algorithms for multiple injections:
+Algorithms for multiple injections

-- short-acting insulin or fast-acting analogue before meals; - long-acting isophane insulin (NPH) or long-acting insulin analogue or ultra long-acting - insulin analogue to provide consistent basal insulin concentrations at bedtime and/or in the morning.
+- short-acting insulin or fast-acting analogue before meals; - and - long-acting isophane insulin (NPH) or long-acting insulin analogue to provide consistent basal insulin concentrations at bedtime and/or in the morning.

-In some cases of type 2 diabetes, if the fasting glycaemic values are normal it is sufficient to use only short-acting insulin or fast-acting analogue before or after a meal.
+In particular cases of type 2 diabetes, if the fasting glycaemia is within the normal range, it could be sufficient to use only short-acting insulin or fast-acting analogues before or after a meal.